 Workouts for the Age Group Online Qualifier workouts were released on May 2nd, 2019.
 The submission deadline was Monday, May 6th.

 CrossFit Inc. reserves the right to send 4 athletes who have failed to qualify otherwise to the Games.
 This is a complete CYA move.
 If a fan favorite fails to qualify through the Open or through a sanctioned event, you can believe Dave Castro will send a quick text message saying, “I got you covered, boo.
 You've always had the capacity in my eyes <3”.

 Inevitably, this will be very controversial, and reminds us, again, that this is a private company and they make their own rules.

-Since there will be so many individuals (almost 400) at The Games, expect the first handful of events to be a “culling of the herd”.
+Since there were so many individuals (almost 300) at The Games, expect the first handful of events to be a “culling of the herd”.
 From what I’m gathering, we can expect to see about 75 - 90% of the field eliminated in the first half of The Games events.
-The remaining Games events would be more of what we’re used to: 40 men & 40 women competing for a chance at the title.

 There will also be a “seeding” of some sort.
 I’m thinking this will allow higher seeds to either pass the “culling of the herd” stage altogether, or at least compete in the later heats so they know the times to beat.